openstack/openstack-manuals/doc/common/cli-manage-images.rst

 upload and manage images.
 The operator might restrict image upload and management to only cloud administrators or operators.

-You can upload images through the ``glance`` client or the Image service API.
-You can use the ``nova`` client for the image management.
-The latter provides mechanisms to list and delete images, set and delete image metadata, and create images of a running instance or snapshot and backup types.
+You can upload images through the :command:`openstack image create` command or the Image service API.
+You can use the ``openstack`` client for the image management.
+It provides mechanisms to list and delete images, set and delete image metadata, and create images of a running instance or snapshot and backup types.

 After you upload an image, you cannot change it.